zuhlke/engineering-posts/README.md

 We recognized that there are some things which are important in the frontmatter of the articles:

 1. Please add a `ignorePost: true` to the frontmatter.
 We will remove this when we publish the article.
 2. Please add a `hideFromHashnodeCommunity: false` to the frontmatter.
-This makes the blog post searchable from within hashnode.
+This makes the blog post searchable from within Hashnode.
+3. Use your **Hashnode** username for `publishAs`.
+You can see it in the [Hashnode user settings](https://hashnode.com/settings).
-3. Only use tags which are listed here [https://github.com/Hashnode/support/blob/main/misc/tags.json](https://github.com/Hashnode/support/blob/main/misc/tags.json).
+4. Only use tags which are listed here [https://github.com/Hashnode/support/blob/main/misc/tags.json](https://github.com/Hashnode/support/blob/main/misc/tags.json).
 You need to use the **slug** of the tags.
 If you do it wrong, hashnode will fail to import the article.

 ## Upload and use pictures